Customs debt liability

-If you’re the declarant but use an agent or representative to make a customs declaration on your behalf, they may be liable depending on the type of representation.
+If you are the declarant but use an agent or representative to make a customs declaration on your behalf, they may be liable depending on the type of representation.

 The debtor will be the member company which makes the customs declaration and potentially an agent acting on their behalf, depending on the type of representation.

-A person or organisation (the ‘principal’) may appoint an agent to act on their behalf, provided the agent is established within the customs territory of the EU.
+A person or organisation (the principal) may appoint an agent to act on their behalf, provided the agent is established within the UK for customs purposes.

 Types of representation

-There are two types of representation.
+There are 2 types of representation.
 They are: